DanielMYT/osinstallgui/FAQ.md

 variant options are set separately.
 Additionally, some layout names differ between console and X11 maps.
 For example, **English (United Kingdom)** is `uk` in the console keymap system, while it is `gb` in the X11 keymap system.

+## Why am I asked about creating a fully portable installation?
+The fully portable mode offered by **osinstallgui** is designed to faciliate the installation onto a removable drive, such as a USB flash drive, or portable HDD/SSD, instead of an internal drive on the system.
+Installing onto a removable drive not only has the advantage that your internal disks will be entirely untouched and unaltered, but it also gives you the ability to use the new installation - along with all the data and programs on the installation - on any other computer system.
+It's like a Swiss Army Knife in your pocket!
+Now you might argue that this can be done with a regular Live ISO image written to a flash drive - and this is true - but live environments do not have any form of persistence.
+Once you finish using the live environment, all data on it is gone, and the entire environment is reset to how it would be on its first startup.
+By contrast, the fully portable OS installation on a removable drive, preserves all your applications, files, and settings, so you can start on one computer - switch to another in an entirely different place - and pick up right where you left off!
+Additionally, the fully portable mode will install a hybrid version of the **GRUB** bootloader - that is, one which will allow the drive to boot on systems using either Legacy BIOS or UEFI - something that the normal installation mode does not support - but maximises support across a wide range of both old and new computer systems.
+It achieves this by partitioning the disk in a certain way, such that both Legacy BIOS and UEFI systems can read from it and boot from it.

+Now the purpose of this option has been explained, the answer as to whether you want to use it or not should be made obvious.
+You **MUST NOT** use it if you are installing on an internal hard drive or SSD.
+You also probably don't want to use it if the drive is "removable", but is still intended to be connected to the same single system, and will not be moved to other systems.
+Additionally, it should be noted that the fully portable installation always erases all data on the entire drive - there is no option for "manual partitioning".
+Therefore, if you want to use manual partitioning instead - you **CANNOT** use the fully portable option.
+However, if you are OK with wiping the entire removable drive, and want the benefits that come with fully portable mode, then it's ideal to use.
+Note, however, that due to the nature of portable drives, and their easy ability to get lost/stolen, you almost certainly want to use **encryption**.
+So you may wish to read the **What is LUKS encryption and do I need it?** section below.

+This "fully portable" installation option replaces the older prompt given to the user, in **osinstallgui** versions prior to `0.9.0`, as to whether they wanted to install the UEFI bootloader in "internal" mode or "removable" mode.
+The information about this has been kept in this document, and can be seen in the **Why am I asked about installing GRUB in Internal or Removable mode?** section below, as it is still somewhat relevant.
+Just like that older option, the fully portable mode in newer versions of **osinstallgui** will install the UEFI bootloader in removable mode, and will not touch the UEFI variables of the system used to create the installation.

 ## What is an EFI system partition and why do I need one?
 Modern computers generally boot in UEFI mode instead of the older Legacy BIOS